The Comprehensive Guide to Drug Possession Laws

-Penalties for drug possession increased dramatically following the implementation of the War on Drugs in 1971 by President Nixon followed by a period of spiking drug use and visibility in the 1960s.
+Penalties for drug possession increased dramatically following the implementation of the War on Drugs in 1971 by President Nixon, which came after a period of spiking drug misuse in the 1960s.
 The policies started by Nixon were widely expanded in the 1980s by President Reagan.
 Zero-tolerance policies and three-strike laws flourished under this administration, causing the number of persons incarcerated for nonviolent drug crimes in go from 50,000 in 1980 to 400,000 in 1997.

 In recent years, people have started to look at drugs differently.
-Experts on drug addiction have widely pronounced the problem to be one of mental illness, not a weakness of character or some innate criminal quality.
-It’s been found that over the years, drug use has only increased under policies that focus on punishment and incarceration rather than treatment and rehabilitation.
+Experts on drug addiction have widely pronounced it to be a disease, not a weakness of character or some innate criminal quality.
+It’s been found that over the years that drug use has only increased under policies that focus on punishment and incarceration rather than treatment and rehabilitation.
 As cultural views on drug use shift, use and possession of certain drugs are slowly beginning to be decriminalized – particularly marijuana – and drug possession laws are becoming a bit less draconian.

 Not all drug possession is defined in the same way.
 Penalties for the crime can depend on many factors, including how much of the drug a person possessed and what type of drug it was.
 Possession of prescription drugs is also illegal if the person possessing them does not have a valid prescription from a licensed medical professional.
 Penalties for this type of possession have increased over recent years due to a sharp spike in illegal prescription drug use.
-The 2011 National Survey on Drug Use and Health found that 52 million Americans over the age of 12 have engaged in nonmedical drug use at least once in their lifetimes.
+The 2020 National Survey on Drug Use and Health found that 40.3 million people in the U.S. over the age of 12 had a substance use disorder within the past year.

-If you’re found with an amount of an illicit drug that exceeds the amount considered to be simple possession, you can be charged with possession with intent to distribute (PWID).
+If you’re found with an amount of an illicit drug that exceeds the amount considered to be simple possession in your state, you can be charged with possession with intent to distribute (PWID).
 This charge assumes that due to the large amount of the substance, you could possibly be intending to sell it as a drug dealer.
 This is typically considered to be a felony and comes with a much more severe sentence.
-However, conviction rates for this charge appear to be falling, going from 13.4 percent in 2002 to 6.5 percent in 2007, according to a study done on drug possession in Connecticut.

 In some states, simple possession and PWID are classified differently.
 For example, Florida’s drug possession laws classify the crime based on degree and whether it’s a misdemeanor or felony offense.
 First-degree misdemeanor possession is for those caught with 20 grams or less of marijuana or 3 grams or less of certain synthetic marijuana derivatives.
 First-degree felony possession is for individuals found in possession of 10 grams or more of certain hallucinogens like GHB and GBL as well as other drugs in the most severely controlled drug Schedules.

 Three-strikes laws and mandatory minimum laws have both contributed to the sharp increase in the number of people in prison for drug offenses.
-Twenty-four states have some form of three-strikes laws that impose significantly harsher penalties for those who are found guilty of the same offense three times.
+Twenty-four states have some form of three-strikes laws and regulations that impose significantly harsher penalties for those who are found guilty of the same offense three times, including Nevada.
 The strictest of these laws can land a person in prison for life even on a conviction of simple possession of marijuana.
-Even if a person given a third strike is released, that individual will be labeled a “persistent offender,” which can have a serious impact on decisions involving punishments for other crimes or the possibility of early release.

-Three-strikes laws have also resulted in a number of young people getting prison sentences and being marked as felons just for getting caught smoking a small amount of marijuana three times.
-Many people with addiction disorders have also been thrown into prison because they can’t stop taking the drug they’re addicted to instead of being treated for a mental illness that can’t be controlled by sheer force of will.
-This can lead to further trauma and more difficulty finding stable employment, only fueling the addiction.
-Additionally, a 2008 study found that treating people for substance addiction costs $20,000 less per person per year than incarcerating them.
+These laws have led to young people getting prison sentences and being marked as felons for getting caught smoking a small amount of marijuana three times.
+Many people with addiction disorders have also been put into prison because they can’t stop taking the drug they’re addicted to instead of being treated appropriately for a substance use disorder and/or mental illness .
+This can lead to further trauma and more difficulty finding stable employment, only fueling the one’s addiction.

 In many cases, there will be additional charges directly related to the possession of drugs that will increase the person’s sentence.
 There are also related crimes that individuals can be charged with even if they’re not directly in possession of an illicit substance.